OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend/README.md

 ### Code structure

+- You can check app configuration in `teamsapp.*.yml` files
-- You can check app configuration and environment information in: [.fx](.fx)
+- You can check app environment information in: [env](env)
 - You will find frontend code in: [tabs/src/components](tabs/src/components)
 - You will find backend code in: [api/todo](api/todo)
 - You will find DB Connection code in: [api/todo/index.js](api/todo/index.js)